What is shadow IT and how can you control it?

 7. Continually manage

 You should always be monitoring and evaluating what’s going on in your network.
 People forget what they’re told, and the odd employee does go rogue.
 The technologies are out there and are nothing new.
-So there’s really no excuse for not both monitoring and blocking employees from doing things that could harm your business.
+So there’s no excuse for not monitoring and blocking employees from doing things that could harm your business.